sw-meteo/s2s_downloader/README.md

 *   Retrieves all available hindcast data for a selected S2S model.
 *   Manages forecast runs scheduled on specific days of the month or specific days of the week.
-*   Handles both "fixed" model versions and "on-the-fly" hindcast strategy:
+*   Handles both "fixed" model versions and "on-the-fly" hindcast strategy.
-    *   For "on-the-fly" models: Downloads hindcasts for a defined range of past years relative to a specified `model_version_year`.
-    *   For "fixed" models: Directly downloads the complete set of available hindcasts.
-*   Retrieves data for the maximum available forecast lead time and all available ensemble members for hindcasts.
+*   Retrieves data for the maximum available forecast lead time and all available ensemble members.
+*   Supports downloading both hindcast and real‐time data out of the box.

 ## Usage Instructions